yvoinov/php8.x-deepbind-on-off-patch/README.md

 It must be brought into line with the PHP configuration of the installed package version, adjusting the loaded plugins if necessary, and, in addition, find the new zend.dlopen_deepbind option in it and disable it (set it to Off; it is enabled by default).

+**Note:** PHP usually assumes when building from source with the default prefix that the configuration file is in /usr/local/lib.
+Copy it there, or move it, or create a symbolic link, at your discretion.

 If a workaround with libC preload was used for the web server and PHP scripts, it must be disabled.

 Now you can safely preload a custom allocator globally or per-service.